 Earthspan principals conduct long-term studies on migrating peregrines at Assateague Island, MD/VA (autumn since 1970) and Padre Island, TX (autumn and spring since autumn 1977).
-We have expended almost 50,000 man-hours of survey time in observing over 62,000 peregrines and capturing 14,331.
+We have expended more than 52,000 man-hours of survey time in observing over 66,000 peregrines and capturing 15,229.
 The tundra Peregrine has made a significant recovery and has been removed from the list of endangered species, yet continued monitoring of populations is imperative.
 Because of the continuity and standard method for data collection these surveys have become an essential tool in that effort.
 Our database at Assateague includes sightings of every other raptor we have observed on the Island since 1970.
-Nearly 90% of all observations there have been recorded by three experienced individuals, who have also conducted springtime studies at Padre Island.
+Over 90% of all observations there have been recorded by three experienced individuals, who have also conducted springtime studies at Padre Island.
 At Padre a more diverse cast of highly qualified individuals has participated.

 In 2008 our database allowed us to provide an Expert Declaration on the Draft Environmental Assessment and Management Plan for Take of Migrant Peregrine Falcons in the United States for Use in Falconry.
 Among other points, we concluded that the standardized average number of migrating Peregrines we observed at Assateague over the preceding 29 years was essentially the same as that seen more than six decades ago (1939-1944), before DDT had serious adverse effects on the reproductive potential of the Peregrine in North America.
 Our work at Assateague and Padre Islands represents the bulk of tundra Peregrine Falcons banded within the continental United States since the establishment of the Bird Banding Laboratory by the Department of the Interior.
 Furthermore, our overall database constitutes the most significant and longest continuous monitoring study on this falcon in the Americas.
 Long-term studies such as ours are essential to monitoring the stability of wildlife populations, particularly in light of rapid changes that may occur due to contaminants, infectious diseases, habitat loss, climate change and other factors.
 By the long-term and standardized nature of our studies, we have established levels of observation in stable populations that will quickly raise future concerns if not achieved over a several year period.